gangelo/immutable_struct_ex/README.md

 [![License](http://img.shields.io/badge/license-MIT-yellowgreen.svg)](#license)

-# ImmutableStructEx
+# immutable_struct_ex

-_ImmutableStructEx_ is yet another immutable struct.
-What makes ImmutableStructEx different, is that it allows you to create immutable structs in one step _by default_.
+immutable_struct_ex is yet another immutable struct.
+What makes immutable_struct_ex different, is that it allows you to create immutable structs in one step _by default_.
 In other words, other immutable struct gems force you to first define the struct, then instantiate the struct object; or, define the struct and instantiate the struct object via chaining.
 For example:

 ## Other Immutable Structs